 2. You sign up for a share of the solar array.
 We’ll help you pick the right share size to match your electricity needs.

 4. You power your home or business with solar.
-Each month, you’ll see your share of solar on your utility statement – reducing or eliminating your electricity bill.
+Each month, you’ll see your share of solar on your utility statement.

 Almost anyone.
 In the past, if you’ve been a renter, a homeowner with a shaded or obstructed roof, tied up with HOA restrictions, live in a condo, or more, you haven’t been able to take advantage of solar energy.
 That ends here.
 With Community Solar from SunCommon, anyone living in Rochester that uses RG&E as their utility now has access to clean, affordable renewable energy from the sun.